shubin8/assessment-3/README.md

 The program uses loops to allow multiple services and multiple bookings without repeating code, making it fast and easy to use for customers.

 Programming Principles Applied
-•	KISS (Keep It Simple, Stupid): The program is easy, simple, and clear to understand for everyone.
+•	KISS (Keep it simple, stupid): The program is easy, simple, and clear to understand for everyone.
-•	DRY (Don’t Repeat Yourself): DRY methods were used to avoid repeating the same code for multiple tasks which make it easier to code and make it short.
+•	DRY (Do not repeat yourself): DRY methods were used to avoid repeating the same code for multiple tasks which make it easier to code and make it short.
 •	Loops: while and for loops allow repeating t asks easily, such as adding multiple services or creating multiple bookings.
 •	Global variable: A global variable is used to add unique booking IDs to each new booking.